bright/new-www/_posts/2017-10-13-clear-database-in-spring-boot-tests.md

 }
 ```

 The above examples show that it is not hard to manually reset the database.
-I've found that using this approach makes my tests more trustworthy and less coupled to the underlying persistance layer.
+I've found that using this approach makes my tests more trustworthy and less coupled to the underlying persistence layer.
 In fact, we can easily switch e.g. from JPA to `JdbcTemplate` in a performance critical code area without a need to change a test.

 _<sup>1</sup>_<a name="sup-1"></a> Whether it is actually unit or integration test is a different topic.